Skip to main content

 PAGET’S DISEASE

-Paget's Disease is a bone disease that often affects the hip, in which bone formation is accelerated.
+Paget's disease is a bone disease that often affects the hip, in which bone formation is accelerated.
 The density and shape of the bone changes, which in turn causes bone pain and inflammation of the joints.

 AVASCULAR NECROSIS

-When a bone is deprived of its normal blood supply, Avascular Necrosis might occur.
+When a bone is deprived of its normal blood supply, avascular necrosis might occur.
 This disease might follow an organ transplant or a long-term cortisone treatment.
 Without proper nutrition from the blood, the structure of the bone will weaken and collapse, which will damage the cartilage.

 Back to top